AncientMariner/TDD-Katas/README.md

 	(door #3, #6, #9, ...), etc, until you only visit
 	the 100th door.

-	Question: What state are the doors in after the last pass?
+	Question: What state are the doors in after the tail pass?
 Which are open, which are closed?

 ---